frenoid/tour-of-spark/README.md

-# SWE5003 NoSQL and Spark Query Language workshop

-This is a Scala implementation of the NoSQL and Spark Query Language workshop
+# tour-of-spark

+This code demonstrate common dataframe operations in Spark

-The workshop was given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)
+This is **Workshop 10 Spark DataFrame Basics**  which one of a workshop series given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)

+I have translated the original Python code to Scala
 ## Getting started

 ### Clone the repo